-Auditions for the 2020-21 BXP Dance Company and the BXP Dance Crew will be held on August 14 – 15 (times TBD).
-The choreography for the auditions will be taught on Friday, August 14th and the audition will take place on Saturday, August 15th.
+Auditions for the 2021-22 BXP Dance Company and the BXP Dance Crew during the last week of the THRIVE Summer Dance Intensive, July 21-22.
+The choreography for the auditions will be taught on Wednesday, July 21st and the audition will take place on Thursday, July 22nd.

 - You must be at least 7 years old by September.

-- 2020 UPDATE: The 3 week ARTIST Summer Dance Intensive is not required for auditioning for the 2020-21 dance season only.
-The 3 week ARTIST Summer Dance Intensive is mandatory for all that are planning to audition.
+- A minimum of two weeks of the THRIVE Summer Dance Intensive is mandatory for all that are planning to audition.
 Dance training is year round and a dancer must always keep up with their technique; there is no “off-season”.
-Taking the ARTIST Summer Dance Intensive does not automatically make one a company member.
+Taking the THRIVE Summer Dance Intensive does not automatically make one a company member.

 - If selected, you will be required to take two ballet classes, one contemporary class, one company technique class, one company rehearsal class; although other classes may be taken.

 - You must attend all scheduled classes, rehearsals, performances and competitions.